 Instructions:

 Step 1: Inform team members about the pet introduction session before time.
-Step 2: Allow few minutes for each participant to introduce their pet.
-Step 3: Throughout the meeting, each individual takes turns displaying their pet or stuffed animal and sharing fun or adorable fact about them.
-Step 4: Foster feeling of community by encouraging others to ask inquiries or share tales about their own pets or favourite animals.
+Step 2: Allow a few minutes for each participant to introduce their pet.
+Step 3: Throughout the meeting, each individual takes turns displaying their pet or stuffed animal and sharing a fun or adorable fact about them.
+Step 4: Foster a feeling of community by encouraging others to ask inquiries or share tales about their own pets or favourite animals.

-7. Take Virtual Office Tour
+7. Take a Virtual Office Tour

-The Virtual Office Tour is fantastic way for remote teams to connect by sharing their individual workplaces.
-Each participant gives brief tour of their home office, emphasising something unusual or unique.
+The Virtual Office Tour is a fantastic way for remote teams to connect by sharing their individual workplaces.
+Each participant gives a brief tour of their home office, emphasising something unusual or unique.
 This game allows participants to gain insight into one other’s daily work environments, fostering empathy and understanding.

 Suitable for: Team bonding and face-to-face team building.